 - Vision Sciences will enable you to build on our School of Medicine’s strengths in rural, remote and Indigenous health by giving you the opportunity to undertake clinical placements in various rural and remote areas.
 We have a strong profile in medicine both nationally and internationally, and we continue to be at the forefront of innovation in teaching and research.

 The course has been developed with reference to the competency standards and requirements for optometry as published by the Optometry Board of Australia and the Optometry Council of Australia and New Zealand.

 Prerequisites: None.
-However, knowledge of Stage 2 Chemistry and Physics is assumed.
 The Undergraduate Medicine Admissions Test (UMAT) is no longer a requirement from 2015.

 The Flinders Optometry Program is available to school leavers and higher education transfers.
 School leavers are defined as applicants who are competing for entry on the basis of performance in SACE Stage 2 studies or the International Baccalaureate or the interstate/overseas equivalent.

 An annual sub-quota of up to 15 places in the Bachelor of Medical Science (Vision Science)/Master of Optometry will be for applicants from rural and remote areas who wish to practise in rural and remote regions across Australia.
 In addition up to five places are allocated to Indigenous students.